waku-org/specs/standards/application/waku-api.md

         type: WakuConfig
         default: TheWakuNetworkPreset
       message_confirmation:
-        type: array<string>
+        type: bool
-        constraints: [ "store", "filter" ]
-        default: []
+        default: true
         description: "Whether to apply peer-to-peer reliability strategies to confirm that outgoing message have been received by other peers."
       networking_config:
         type: NetworkConfig
         default: DefaultNetworkingConfig
       eth_rpc_endpoints:
         type: array<string>
-        description: "Eth/Web3 RPC endpoint URLs, onlyrequired for RLN message validation.
-Accepting an object for ETH RPC will be added at a later stage.
-Fail-over available by passing multiple URLs"
+        description: "Eth/Web3 RPC endpoint URLs, only required when RLN is used for message validation; fail-over available by passing multiple URLs.
+Accepting an object for ETH RPC will be added at a later stage."

   WakuConfig:
     type: object